 We are always hearing stories of dogs doing amazing things for their owners.
-Here are a few of the most incredible and touching acts of heroism we've heard in the last few months:
+Here are a few of the most incredible and touching acts of heroism we've heard:

 An Atlanta family was counting their blessings and mourning their loss after their guide dog, Simon, ran in front of a car to keep it from striking the family's baby.
 Dave Furukawa is visually impaired, and Simon was his constant companion.
 While Furukawa was walking his young son to school, Simon jumped in front of the piar and was hit by a passing car.
 According to bystanders, the car had run a stop sign.
 "What people have said is that Simon either got up or jumped out, and pushed my son out of the path of the car," Furukawa told WXIA.